Man fatally shot by Joplin police after confrontation

+The department on Wednesday identified the man as David Ingle of Joplin.

-The department said in a statement the officers were responding to a report of suspicious person Tuesday night when the man became combative.
+Police said in a statement that two officers were responding to a report of suspicious person Tuesday night when Ingle became combative.

-The Joplin Globe reports the statement says officers used Tasers on the man, which were ineffective.
-During the confrontation, an officer fired at the suspect, who was pronounced dead at a Joplin hospital.
+The Joplin Globe reports the statement says officers used Tasers on Ingle, which were ineffective.

+Police said Ingle was shot after he charged an officer after they had a “protracted” confrontation.
+A second officer’s was injured when she was struck in her hand while deploying her stun gun.
+She was treated and released.

 Following department policy, the officers involved are on administrative leave pending an investigation by the Missouri State Highway Patrol.